-- If you have applied to buy your home from the council and are progressing your application to Stage 2
+- If you have applied to buy your home from the council and are progressing your application to stage two.

 Energy Efficiency (or "EPC") surveys are also often carried out when a tenancy is about to end or has already ended.

 Electrical testing is also carried out on a 10 year cycle and this will normally be done by an electrical contractor rather than a surveyor.

 All surveyors from the council carry ID cards and any company working for us is required to carry a company photo-ID.

 Surveyors should normally arrange an appointment with you before calling at your home, giving you their name and the company they work for (if it is not a council surveyor) when they make the appointment.

 If a surveyor is not able to show you their ID card and you are unsure about them, our advice is, DO NOT LET THEM INTO YOUR HOME.

 If a surveyor telephones you or calls at your home, saying that they are working for the council and need to survey your home but you are not sure about letting them in or agreeing to make an appointment, we suggest that you:-